rishabhkapoor17/eth-balance-query-app/README.md

 wallet address.
 The configured schedule is default set to run every 60000ms (1 minute), but can be configured to run every second up until every day.
 The specified wallet address must start with "0x" and must be 42 characters long (including "0x").
 The Web3 client is used to query the ETH balance, using the ethereum rpc url defined in the application.properties file.
-By default, it is defined to be on the Base network (https://mainnet.base.org).
+By default, it is defined to query the Base RPC Endpoint (https://mainnet.base.org).

 The app keeps track of a current address using a boolean value, and stores addresses (along with the last updated time and isCurrent boolean) in an address repository (address_config table).
 The app also keeps track of balance records (which are